-PDFX35 [8] [9] is a rule-based system for analysing scientific publications in PDF form and recovering their finegrained logical and rhetorical structures.
-Its analysis result is stored in an XML format that describes the document's organisation into logical units, and also links it to geometrical typesetting markers in the original PDF, such as column or page breaks.
+PDFX [7] [8] is a rule-based system for analysing scientific publications in PDF form and recovering their finegrained logical and rhetorical structures.
+Its analysis result is stored in an XML format that describes the document's organisation over logical units, and also links it to geometrical typesetting markers in the original PDF, such as column or page breaks.
 As of version 1.9, PDFX can differentiate 19 different element types.
 These types, given in Table 2, cover the principal parts of a typical research article.

-The identified elements are ultimately stored in an XML file with a tag hierarchy that closely follows the ANSI/NISO Journal Article Tag Suite standard (JATS) [24].
-The semistructured nature of the XML serves as a quick and convenient access route to any of the articles components.
+The identified elements are ultimately stored in an XML file with a tag hierarchy that closely follows the ANSI/NISO Journal Article Tag Suite standard (JATS) [22].
+The semistructured nature of the XML serves as a convenient, quick access route to any of the articles components.

 A "class" attribute has been added to each XML element in order to facilitate interoperability with other services.
-This attribute is derived from the tag given to an element in the identification stage, and is set in accordance with DoCO.
-This procedure facilitates aligning the structure recognition output of PDFX with the inputs that other text processing pipelines expect, and adds a valuable metadata layer to the original publication.
-A multitude of different-purpose workflows can treat the PDF-to-DoCO-compliant-XML conversion as a pre-processing step, which greatly widens their application domain in terms of accepted input.
+This attribute is derived from the tag given to an element in the identification stage and is set in accordance with DoCO.
+This procedure facilitates aligning the structure recognition output of PDFX to the inputs that other text processing pipelines expect, and adds a valuable metadata layer to the original publication.
+A multitude of different-purpose workflows can treat the PDF-to-DoCO-compliant-XML conversion as a preprocessing step, to greatly widen their application domain in terms of accepted input.